Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field

-We denote the $n$-th dimensionless eigenvalue of $\Lambda_{\alpha\beta}(\textbf{r}_{ij})$ by $\Gamma_{n}$ and the associated $n$-th eigenfunction by $u_i^{(n)}$.
+We denote the $n$-th dimensionless eigenvalue of $\Lambda_{\alpha\beta}(\textbf{r}_{ij})$ by $\Gamma_{n}$ and the associated $n$-th eigenfunction by $u_{i,\alpha}^{(n)}$.
 Using the orthonormality of the eigenfunctions, we can rewrite (\ref{eq:GroundstateEvol}) as

-where the collective raising and lowering operators are $S_{n}^{(\pm)}=\sum_{i=1}^{N}\sum_\alpha u_{i}^{(n)}S_{i,\alpha}^{(\pm)}$.
+where the collective raising and lowering operators are $S_{n}^{(\pm)}=\sum_{i=1}^{N}\sum_\alpha u_{i,\alpha}^{(n)}S_{i,\alpha}^{(\pm)}$.

-Thus, it is possible to interpret the eigenvalues of the random matrix $\Lambda_{\alpha\beta}(\textbf{r}_{ij})$ as the cooperative spontaneous emission rates of the atoms (in units of $\Gamma_0$), i.e., the photon escape rates from the atomic gas \cite{tallet1, tallet2}.
+Thus, it is possible to interpret the eigenvalues of the random matrix $\Lambda_{\alpha\beta}(\textbf{r}_{ij})$ as the cooperative spontaneous emission rates (in units of $\Gamma_0$) of "real" photons from the cloud , i.e., the photon escape rates from the atomic gas \cite{tallet1,tallet2}.

 In the vectorial case, the $3N \times 3N$ coupling matrix is